|Available for||Roles||Super Admin, Admin, Team Member|

 Once you have filled out the fields listed above, you will be required to select a distribution for the job posting to specify where the posting will appear once it has been approved.
 Select from the following options:

-- External - the posting will appear on your public job site; can be used in conjunction with internal distribution
+- Listed External - the posting will appear on your public job site and is visible to anyone; can be used in conjunction with internal distribution

-- Internal - the posting will appear on your internal job site; can be used in conjunction with external distribution
+- Listed Internal - the posting will appear on your internal job site and is visible to employees; can be used in conjunction with external distribution

-- Unlisted - the posting will not appear on any job site and can only be accessed via the referral form and by those with a direct link; cannot be used in conjunction with any other distribution setting
+- Unlisted - the posting will not appear on any job site; can optionally be visible to referrers and via direct link; cannot be used in conjunction with any other distribution setting

 - Confidential postings require the LeverTRM for Enterprise package